 Audien Hearing Aids Review and Pricing

-Arthur Garber founded Audien in 2016 after he had trouble finding affordable hearing aids for his grandmother.1 During his search, Garber realized that the hearing aids that sold for $3,000 to $4,000 per pair were made for far less — around $100.
-He decided to shake up the industry by creating and selling accessible hearing amplifiers and hearing aids that any senior could afford.
+Arthur Garber founded Audien in 2016 after he had trouble finding affordable hearing aids for his grandmother.1 He realized that prescription hearing aids were sold at a tremendous markup.
+He decided to shake up the industry by creating and selling accessible hearing aids that any senior could afford.

-For this review, I wanted to see how Audien’s budget devices performed, so I tested out the Atom and Atom Pro ITE hearing aids.
+For many seniors, the cost of hearing aids can be overwhelming.
+With that in mind, I wanted to see how Audien’s budget-priced devices performed, so I tested out the Atom and Atom Pro ITE hearing aids.
 Below, we’ll dive into my experience with the hearing aids, including ordering, setup, and testing.
 Then, we’ll take a look at Audien’s entire product lineup.

 The Audien Atom (left) and Audien Atom Pro (right) are dime-sized.